 "The Grade 1 Italianate garden at the Manor is famous for its tranquil beauty and was designed by the architect and landscape gardener Harold Ainsworth Peto who lived here from 1899 to 1933.
 A unique and romantic hillside garden, it is characterised by steps, terraces, sculpture and magnificent rural views and is open to the public from April to October."

 ("tranquil beauty"?
 Not when there is a baby alternately screaming or breast-feeding... and it's owner complaining loudly and constantly about the difficulty in getting the buggy around the garden.
 No matter where I went, I couldn't escape these wretched people! )

-What they forget to mention is the Mr Peto was of the opinion that gardens should not be about flowers, but should be a careful balance of stone - both hard landscaping and in the form of buildings, colonnades, viewing points, statuary, fountains, etc - and greenery.
+What they forget to mention is that Mr Peto was of the opinion that gardens should not be about flowers, but should be a careful balance of stone - both hard landscaping and in the form of buildings, colonnades, viewing points, statuary, fountains, etc - and greenery.

 So for a gardener, it's not the most exciting of gardens.
 Not a label to be seen!
 And I didn't take a single photo, which says something about it.

 However, the topiary has inspired me, and has made me realise that I have been too modest in my ambitions.
 Warning to all my clients: there might be the sounds of shears clip, clip, clipping!

 (photos pinched from the internet, not my own)

 I have to say, I've seen five gardens in the last five weeks - yes, I get around - and this one had the best clipped topiary of the lot, far and away the best.
 Some of their topiary was huge, looming way above me, and I'd quite like to see their guys up ladders working away on them.

 It's a useful garden to look at if you are located on any sort of hillside, as it is a sort of master-class of terracing.

 They have steps regular, and irregular: safe and very much not safe: and a lot of water features, if you can call them that.